Somersham Town F.C.: History

 The club were established in December 1893 and played in local leagues until World War II, winning the Hunts Junior Cup in 1919–20, 1931–32 and 1935–36.
 In 1950 the club joined Division One of the Peterborough & District League.
 They finished second in 1952–53 and were promoted to the Premier Division.
 In 1969–70 they finished bottom of the table with only three points, but were not relegated.
 In 1972–73 they won the Hunts Senior Cup and the Peterborough Senior Cup.

 They joined the Eastern Counties League in 1988 as founder members of Division One.
 In 1993–94 they won the Senior Cup again and again in 2000–01.
 In 2003–04 they finished bottom of Division One, and dropped into the Premier Division of the Cambridgeshire League.
 In 2007 they were relegated to the Senior A Division after finishing bottom of the Premier Division.
 They returned to the Premier Division after finishing third in 2009–10.

 At the end of the 2011–12 season the club's first team folded, with the reserve team in Division One B becoming the new first team.
-After finishing second in 2012–13, they were promoted to the Senior B Division.
-They earned a successive second promotion in 2013–14 after finishing as runners-up.
+After finishing second in 2012–13, they were promoted to the Senior Division B. They were runners-up in Senior Division B the following season, resulting in promotion to Senior Division A.

+Although the 2020–21 season was abandoned due to the COVID-19 pandemic, Somersham were promoted to the Premier Division.
+In 2021–22 they finished second-from-bottom of the Premier Division and were relegated back to the Senior Division A.